What can I expect to happen at the hearing?

 Support Person: Family member, friend, or classmate.

-Adviser: Waikato Student Union (WSU) advocacy officer or any member of your community you choose.
+Adviser: Waikato Student Union (WSU) support officer or any member of your community you choose.
 For further information about the WSU student advocacy service visit http://www.wsu.org.nz/

-The Student Discipline Committee can provide an interpreter for speakers of Mandarin and Cantonese.
+The Student Discipline Committee can provide an interpreter for Mandarin and Cantonese speakers.
 Speakers of other languages may bring someone to help them with translation if they wish.

 What can I expect to happen after a hearing?